Breast Illness Happened to Me

 More Than You Ever Wanted to Know About My Boobs

 If you’ve followed me for any length of time on Instagram or Facebook, you may be already be acquainted with “The G-Sisters”, the human-head sized bosoms that I attempt to keep controlled and elevated in some modicum of comfort every day.
 Okay, they are closer to “H’s,” but they are getting ready for a name change.
 They are getting divorced if you will.
 Not from each other but from the dead weight that may have been slowly poisoning them and me for years.
 Since my breasts don’t have that Pamela Anderson tight, giant, boob-ball look, you may be surprised that The Sisters larger than life (or standard bra size) personality isn’t au natural. 😉

 Seventeen years and 80 pounds ago I had breast augmentation.
-Though my entire body was MUCH smaller before breast implants, I was a full C-cup when I hoisted the ski slope shaped girls up into a bra.
+Though my entire body was MUCH smaller before breast implants, I was a full C-cup when I hoisted the pendulous girls up into a bra.
 I also had a significant amount of breast asymmetry and breast ptosis (sagging).
 The asymmetry was severe enough that when seeking consultations, separate surgeons agreed with the treatment plan to do the breast lift on only one side!